-These applications and utilities work with a device (Rack PDU or In-Line Current Meter) which is connected to the network.
+These applications and utilities work with a Rack PDU which is connected to the network.

-- PowerNet[®] Management Information Base (MIB) with a standard MIB browser Perform SNMP SETs and GETs and use SNMP traps - Data Center Expert Provide enterprise-level power management and management of agents, environmental monitors, and Rack PDUs or In-Line Current Meters. - EcoStruxure IT Provide cloud-based monitoring of your Rack PDU or In-Line Current Meter via SNMP. - Device IP Configuration Utility Configure the basic settings of one or more devices (Rack PDU or In-Line Current Meter) over the network, see "Device IP Configuration Utility" - Security Wizard Create components needed to help with security for the units when you are using Secure Sockets Layer (SSL/TLS) or Transport Layer Security (TLS) and related protocols and encryption routines.
+- PowerNet[®] Management Information Base (MIB) with a standard MIB browser Perform SNMP SETs and GETs and use SNMP traps - Data Center Expert Provide enterprise-level power management and management of agents, Rack PDUs, and environmental monitors. - EcoStruxure IT Provide cloud-based monitoring of your Rack PDU via SNMP. - Device IP Configuration Utility Configure the basic settings of one or more Rack PDU over the network, see "Device IP Configuration Utility" on page 138. - Security Wizard Create components needed to help with security for the Rack PDUs when you are using Secure Sockets Layer (SSL) or Transport Layer Security (TLS) and related protocols and encryption routines.